Ram Navami is April 3rd this year. It’s a Hindu Festival that’s also called Ramanavami. It’s a celebration of the birth of Rama.

 Some people also fast for this festival and exchange gifts with their loved ones.

 This article was posted on Wednesday, April 1st, 2009 at 7:19 pm and is filed under Countries & Cultures, Hinduism, Holiday Songs, Holidays Around the World, India, Mama Lisa, Ram Navami, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Ram Navami a Hindu Festival”